caprover/caprover-website/docs/get-started.md

 ### A) Domain Name

 During installation, you'll be asked to point a wildcard DNS entry to your CapRover IP Address.
-If you need help with domain name, see <a href="#setup-domain-and-dns">Domain and DNS</a>.
-This will cost you as low as \$2 a year.
+This will cost you as low as \$2 a year (or [even less](https://www.reddit.com/r/selfhosted/comments/sp8etq/comment/hwdgztx/?utm_source=reddit&utm_medium=web2x&context=3)!)

 Note that you can use CapRover without a domain too.
 But you won't be able to setup HTTPS.